davetang/install_scripts/README.md

-# install_scripts
+# README

-Scripts to install tools
+Scripts to install tools from their source.